 Public surveys are typically a measure of propaganda effectiveness.
 Many surveys ask people about subjects they personally would know little about – and the public regurgitates what they saw in the news or from social media.

-Mass media is filled with doomerism – devoid of historical context and often divorced from reality.
-These memes influence what people think they know and think about.
+Mass media is filled with doomerism – devoid of historical context.
+These memes influence what people think they know.

-See National public opinion surveys are propaganda messaging in disguise – Social Panic for more about how surveys are primarily measuring the effectiveness of prior propaganda messaing.
+See National public opinion surveys are propaganda messaging in disguise – Social Panic for more about how surveys are primarily measuring the effectiveness of prior propaganda messaging.